Truth Hurts (song)

 "Truth Hurts" is a song released by American singer and rapper Lizzo.
-It was originally released on September 19, 2017, by Nice Life Recording Company and Atlantic Records, but then re-released as a radio single on March 22, 2019.
+It was originally released on September 19, 2017, by Nice Life Recording Company and Atlantic Records, but then re-released as a radio single on May 28, 2019.
 It was written by Lizzo alongside Jesse Saint John and producers Steven "Tele" Cheung and Ricky Reed.

 Music journalists have described "Truth Hurts" as trap, hip hop, and pop.
 Though it did not chart upon release, it became a viral sleeper hit in 2019 after gaining popularity on the TikTok video sharing app and being used in the Netflix movie Someone Great.
 The song was included as a bonus track on the deluxe version of Lizzo's third studio album Cuz I Love You (2019) and reached number one on the Billboard Hot 100, becoming Lizzo's first song to do so.
 She followed Lauryn Hill and Cardi B as the only female rappers to achieve that with a solo song.
 It spent seven weeks at number one, becoming the longest-running number-one for a solo song by a female rapper, earning her a Guinness World Record.
+It also reached number one in Chile as well as the top ten in Canada and New Zealand.
+It has over one billion streams on Spotify.
 The accompanying music video stars Lizzo playing a bride that marries herself.

 The song received critical acclaim by music critics and, despite being released in 2017, was eligible for the 62nd Annual Grammy Awards in 2020, being nominated for three awards, including Record of the Year and Song of the Year, and winning for Best Pop Solo Performance.
-The song has been certified 7× platinum by the Recording Industry Association of America (RIAA).
+The song has been certified diamond by the Recording Industry Association of America (RIAA).
 Rolling Stone listed it as the 24th best song of the decade, and Billboard included it among the 100 songs that defined the decade.
 In 2021, it was included in Rolling Stones 500 Greatest Songs of All Time.